 What Is an M & A Advisory Firm?

-Mergers and acquisitions describe the process by which companies consolidate their assets through various financial transactions.
-These transactions include mergers, acquisitions, consolidations, assets purchases, management acquisitions, and corporate restructuring.
-Given the delicate nature of these proceedings, it’s wise for companies to enlist the help of an outside party to provide consulting services throughout the transaction.
+Mergers and acquisitions (M&A) involve companies consolidating their assets through various financial transactions, including mergers, acquisitions, consolidations, asset purchases, management acquisitions, and corporate restructuring.
+Given the delicate nature of these proceedings, companies often enlist the help of external parties, such as business brokers, M&A advisory firms, and investment banks, to provide consulting services.

 What Is an M&A Advisory Firm?

-M&A advisory firms guide clients through the complex mergers and acquisitions process.
-This process might include legal and tax implications, debt restructuring, and equity financing.
+M&A advisory firms guide clients through the complex mergers and acquisitions process, which might include legal and tax implications, debt restructuring, and equity financing.
 However, an M&A advisory firm’s responsibilities extend deeper than simply providing guidance to companies undergoing a merger or acquisition.
-These firms also offer advice to companies entering a sale, financing event, or corporate restructuring.
+These firms also advise companies entering a sale, financing event, or corporate restructuring.

-The M&A advisory firm acts as a middleman in business transactions between companies that either initiates the transaction or the buyer.
-Typical M&A candidates include companies who are either trying to buy or sell a portion or all of their company to a different business.
+The M&A advisory firm acts as a middleman in business transactions between companies that either initiate the transaction or the buyer.
+Typical M&A candidates include companies either trying to buy or sell a portion or all of their company to a different business.
 While mergers and acquisitions comprise the bulk of what M&A firms handle, they can also assist companies in the following processes:

 What Do M&A Advisory Firms Provide Companies?